 There are many users, though, who will probably be able to do everything they want to with the first-generation iPad.
 That device is a powerful tool for surfing the Web, playing videos, reading e-books, and staying in touch with friends via e-mail and social media.
 If that list covers most of what you intend to do with your iPad, then it's well worth your time and money to see if a first-generation model will work for you.
 Apple's decision in spring 2011 to lower the price of the first-generation iPad by $100 could help make your decision as well: With the price lower than ever, the original iPad is a capable and attractive option for users considering one of these groundbreaking tablets.

-For more iPad and tech articles, check out the links on the next page.
+For more iPad and tech articles, check out the links below.

 - Aamoth, Doug.
 "Spec Spat: Apple iPad vs. iPad 2."
 TIME Techland.
 March 3, 2011.
 (Aug.
 8, 2011) http://techland.time.com/2011/03/03/spec-spat-apple-ipad-vs-ipad-2/

 - Apple.
 "Apple sells three million iPads in 80 days."
 June 22, 2010.
 (Aug.
 8, 2011) http://www.apple.com/pr/library/2010/06/22Apple-Sells-Three-Million-iPads-in-80-Days.html